dev-academy-programme/student-prep/prep-curriculum/tech-command-line.md

 Knowing how to use your command line will be vital to your success as a programmer.
 Fortunately for now you only need to know a few commands.

 Mac, Windows and Linux each come with an inbuilt command line tool, however during prep you installed an alternative (iTerm2 or Babun).
-We recommend using the our suggestion, but you can also use the inbuilt tool too.
+We recommend using our suggestion, but you can also use the inbuilt tool.

 ## Time box